romac/parsatron.js/README.md

 As you can see, the API is far from elegant and could be greatly improved, by the use of [macros](http://sweetjs.org), or Promises/A. It's something I'll maybe consider if I keep working on the library.

-In the meantime, if you want to play with parser combinators in JavaScript, I encourage you the check out [Parsimmon](https://github.com/jayferd/parsimmon).
+In the meantime, if you need a serious parser combinators library in JavaScript, I encourage you the check out [Parsimmon](https://github.com/jayferd/parsimmon).

+## Caveats
+Amongst other things, this library is missing a `map` method that would let us transform the value yielded by a parser.

 ## License ##
-Parsec.js is distributed under the [BSD license](http://opensource.org/licenses/bsd-license)
+Parsatron.js is distributed under the [BSD license](http://opensource.org/licenses/bsd-license)